shoaibnaiyer/devOpsPract/README.md

 This is a sample GitHub repo for devops practical.

 This is another line of this file that I have edited in my local pc.

+This is the third line of this file.